ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 In particular, the node sends a CoAP FETCH request to the endpoint /ace-group/GROUPNAME/stale-sids at the Group Manager defined in {{ssec-resource-stale-sids}} of this document, where GROUPNAME is the name of the OSCORE group.

 The payload of the Stale Sender IDs Request MUST include a CBOR unsigned integer.
-This encodes the version number V of the most recent group keying material stored and installed by the requesting client, which is older than the latest, possibly just distributed, keying material with version number V'.
+This encodes the version number V of the most recent group keying material stored and installed by the requesting Client, which is older than the latest, possibly just distributed, keying material with version number V'.

 The handler MUST reply with a 4.00 (Bad Request) error response, if the request is not formatted correctly.
-Also, the handler MUST respond with a 4.00 (Bad Request) error response, if the specified version number V is greater or equal than the version number V' associated with the latest keying material in the group, i.e., if V >= V'.
+Also, the handler MUST respond with a 4.00 (Bad Request) error response, if the specified version number V is greater or equal than the version number V' associated with the latest keying material in the group, i.e., in case V >= V'.

 Otherwise, the handler responds with a 2.05 (Content) Stale Sender IDs Response.
 The payload of the response is formatted as defined below, where SKEW = (V' - V + 1).